ezzye/CV/README.md

 #### Ruby and Ruby on Rails

-Used Ruby and Ruby on Rails to code several projects.
+I love coding in Ruby and Ruby on Rails and have used it to code several projects.
 I have a good understanding of Object Oriented Programming.
 I write fully tested code.
 - Used Ruby and Ruby on Rails and Test Driven Design for last three months
 - Learned to code in Ruby in eight weeks
 - Completed following projects: